 - The status code of the request (success or failure etc.).

 - The number of data bytes sent in response.

 - The contents of the HTTP Referrer header supplied by the browser.

 - The content of the HTTP User-Agent header supplied by the browser.

 Logging of additional data may be enabled temporarily from time to time for specific purposes.
-In addition, the computers on which the MCS web page services are hosted keep records of attempts (authorised or unauthorised) to use them for purposes other than access to the MCS web page services.
+In addition, the computers on which the DS web page services are hosted keep records of attempts (authorised or unauthorised) to use them for purposes other than access to the DS web page services.
 This data typically includes the date and time of the attempt, the entity to which access was attempted and the name or network address of the computer making the connection.
 It may include details of what was done or attempted to be done.

 MCS workstation application monitoring